nginxinc/nginx-azure-workshops/labs/lab3/readme.md

 Azure Kubernetes Service is a service provided for Kubernetes on Azure infrastructure.
 The Kubernetes resources will be fully managed by Microsoft Azure, which offloads the burden of maintaining the infrastructure, and makes sure these resources are highly available and reliable at all times.
 This is often a good choice for Modern Applications running as containers, and using Kubernetes Services to control them.

-### Deploy first Kubernetes Cluster with Azure CLI
+### Deploy Azure AKS Kubernetes Cluster with Azure CLI

 ![AKS Icon](media/aks-icon.png)